ColleagueRiley/RSGL/README.md

   RGFW is considered apart of the "RSGL Project".

 # credits

+# RLGL
+  RLGL is an OpenGL abstraction layer that makes opengl version managing and rendering a lot easier.

+  It allows RSGL render using a simplified pipeline system while raylib does advanced shader and preformance work in the background

 # stb_image
   stb_image is an public domain single header image loader library, RSGL uses this for loading images